vartikaX-ai/Machine-Learning/Linear-Regression/README.md

 In the future, this repository will be expanded with:

 - Polynomial Regression
-- Ridge Regression
-- Lasso Regression
 - Elastic Net Regression
+- Cross Validation
 - Hyperparameter Tuning
-- Cross Validation
+- Larger real-world regression projects

+---

+## About This Repository

-This repository is part of my Machine Learning learning journey, where I implement algorithms using Python and Scikit-learn while building practical projects to strengthen my understanding.
+This repository is part of my **Machine Learning learning journey**, where I implement machine learning algorithms from scratch using **Python** and **Scikit-learn**, solve practical problems, and build projects to strengthen both my theoretical understanding and coding skills.